Islati/sync_async/README.md

 # syncra

-🐍 Syncra provides async harmony.
+??
+Syncra provides async harmony.
+See the examples below to learn how to create functions and classes that work in both synchronous and asynchronous contexts.

 ## Features